These 6 Situations May Mean You Should See a Trichologist

 If you're someone who spends a lot of time thinking about hair and scalp health, you've probably heard of a trichologist.
 Whether you suffer from hair loss, hair breakage, alopecia, thinning hair or are just generally worry about the wellbeing of your hair or scalp, you might have considered getting a consultation from a qualified professional.

 But should you see a trichologist or a dermatologist to address your hair issues?
 And what does a trichologist do, anyway?
 We've got answers for you so you can decide if making an appointment with a trichologist is right for your unique situation.
-Plus, learn more about what products you can use to combat thinning hair naturally.
+Plus, learn more about what products you can use to encourage thicker looking hair in as soon as 90 days.

 What Is a Trichologist?